bdeck8317/compPsy.github.io/resources.md

 ## General coding information

-If you want to learn how to keep your code organized and clean [here](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882/ref=sr_1_1?gclid=Cj0KCQjwtvqVBhCVARIsAFUxcRtqZlU9-iXTUqx6T5fCgT5Femcr7U68PRpb7_9xoHSfYhz36UP3VNUaAtGHEALw_wcB&hvadid=241663626217&hvdev=c&hvlocphy=9007325&hvnetw=g&hvqmt=e&hvrand=8659897969178891226&hvtargid=kwd-55663127008&hydadcr=16373_10302111&keywords=the+clean+code&qid=1656674574&sr=8-1) is a great book on clean coding and keeping your projects organized.
-(This book is not necessary to complete this course.)
+If you want to learn how to keep your code organized and clean [here](http://cleancoder.com/products) is a great source on clean coding and keeping your projects organized.

 ### [Home](https://bdeck8317.github.io/compPsy.github.io/)